cole-trapnell-lab/cufflinks/INSTALL.md

 ## Installing Boost

-1. Download Boost and the bjam build engine.
+1. Download Boost and the bjam build engine. **WARNING:** Due to a serious issue with Boost Serlialization library introduced in version 1.56, Cufflinks currently can only be built with Boost version 1.55 or lower.
+The issue is expected to be fixed in the upcoming Boost v1.59.
 2. Unpack bjam and add it to your PATH.
 3. Unpack the Boost tarball and cd to the Boost source directory.
 This directory is called the BOOST_ROOT in some Boost installation instructions.
 4. Build Boost.
 Note that you can specify where to put Boost with the --prefix option.
 The default Boost installation directory is /usr/local.
 Take note of the boost installation directory, because you will need to tell the Cufflinks installer where to find Boost later on.